LDSL-tool

 Motivation

-Multisection semiconductor lasers seems to be key elements in optical communication systems.
-Depending on the structure and on the operational conditions such lasers can demonstrate a rich dynamics.
-Some of these dynamical regimes, such as, e.g., high frequency self pulsations can be applied for all optical signal regeneration.
-A deeper study of the underlying nonlinear processes and optimization of such lasers still is strongly required.
+Multisection semiconductor lasers seem to be key elements in optical communication systems.
+Depending on their structure and operational conditions, such lasers can demonstrate rich dynamics.
+Some of these dynamical regimes, such as, e.g., high-frequency self-pulsations can be applied for all optical signal regeneration.
+A deeper study of the underlying nonlinear processes and optimization of such lasers is still strongly required.

 Structure of the software tool

 In certain cases our software allows to analyse the mode dynamics of PDE systems and to compare the solutions demonstrated by TW model and reduced MA models.
-After showing good qualitative and quantitative agreement between basic TW and low dimensional MA models, the obtained system of ODE's can be analyzed with well known tools for bifurcation analysis such as AUTO (work in progress).
+After showing good qualitative and quantitative agreement between basic TW and low dimensional MA models, the obtained system of ODE's can be analyzed with well known tools for bifurcation analysis such as AUTO.

-A brief scheme of LDSL-tool.
-Blue, green and yellow colours indicate the hierarchy of models, the computational efforts, and the different processing and analysis of computed data.
-Blue arrows show relations which are available under some restrictions.
+A brief scheme of the LDSL-tool.
+Blue, green, and yellow colours indicate the hierarchy of models, the computational efforts, and the different processing and analysis of computed data.
+Blue arrows show relations that are available under some restrictions.

 A variety of laser devices

-Besides above mentioned multisection semiconductor lasers, our software allows considering a whole variety of coupled laser devices, including straight multisection- and ring- lasers.
-Namely, we represent the considered laser device as a set of differently joined components with negligible lateral and transversal dimensions, assume that the field dynamics within each part of such device is governed by a pair of mutually coupled 1 (time) + 1 (space)-dimensional traveling wave equations, and describe the relations between optical fields at the junctions of different sections of the device by the field transmission-reflection conditions given by the user defined complex-valued matrices.
-Sections, Junctions and Optical injections are the main building blocks of the laser devices considered by LDSL-tool (see WIAS-Preprints 1315, 2011).
+Besides the above-mentioned multisection semiconductor lasers, our software allows for considering a variety of coupled laser devices, including straight multisection and ring lasers.
+Namely, we represent the considered laser device as a set of differently joined components with negligible lateral and transversal dimensions, assume that the field dynamics within each part of such device is governed by a pair of mutually coupled 1 (time) + 1 (space)-dimensional traveling wave equations, and describe the relations between optical fields at the junctions of different sections of the device by the field transmission-reflection conditions given by the user-defined complex-valued matrices.
+Sections, Junctions, and Optical injections are the main building blocks of the laser devices considered by LDSL-tool (see WIAS-Preprints 1315, 2261).

 Schematic representation of several examples of considered multisection lasers and coupled laser devices. (a): a multisection laser with non-vanishing internal field reflection between the second and third sections; (b): a laser with a passive external cavity; (c): a master-slave laser system separated by the air gap; (d): a ring laser with an attached outcoupling waveguide; (e): an optically injected laser.